NYCIST/macos-app-blocker/README.md

 # macos-app-blocker

-Web-based tool to generate macOS bash scripts that block applications during specific times.
+Web-based tool to generate macOS bash scripts that blocks applications from running on a Mac, even those protected by SIP.

 License: MIT — see LICENSE (Copyright 2025 Jacob Farkas)

 # macOS App Blocker Script Generator

-A web-based tool to generate macOS bash scripts that block applications during specific times or on-demand.
+A web-based tool to generate macOS bash scripts that block applications from running on your Mac.
+The scripts can be configured to block the apps entirely, or during specified times and/or locations.
 Perfect for managing distractions during school days, work hours, or focus time.
-Features location-based blocking using IP address checking to ensure blocking only occurs at specified locations (like school or work).
-You can use these scripts on their own or distribute them to computers you manage using any MDM that can pass custom scripts to client devices.
+Location-based blocking uses IP address checking to ensure blocking only occurs at specified locations (like school or work).
+You can run the blocking scripts scripts manually on your computers or distribute them to computers managed via MDM, so long as it allows custom scripts.

 https://nycist.github.io/macos-app-blocker/